open 24/7 - speak to an expert now

 11. Sinking or Uneven Floors

-• Gaps where the basement walls meet the floor (cove joint)
+• Separation between basement walls and the floor (cove joint)

-• Support beams pulling away from the ceiling
+• Supported beams drifting away from the roof

 • Cracks in the concrete floor